linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/13 Currency Derivatives.md

 ---
-aliases:
-- Currency Derivatives
-tags: null
-key_concepts: null
+title: "Chapter 13: Currency Derivatives"
 parent_directory: International Finance Full chapters
-cssclasses: academia
-title: 'Chapter 13: Currency Derivatives'
-linter-yaml-title-alias: 'Chapter 13: Currency Derivatives'
+formatted: 2025-12-21 05:16:00 PM
+formatter_model: claude-sonnet-4
+cli_tool: claude-code
 primary_tags:
-- swap market forward futures
+  - currency derivatives
-- currency futures options contracts
+  - futures options swaps
-- value spot rate 40
-- differences currency forward
-- growth derivative markets 13
+  - hedging speculation
+  - option pricing models
 secondary_tags:
-- chapter 13 currency derivatives
-- hedging purposes 13 symmetry
-- 13 differences options futures
-- option pricing formula 13
-- option sterling assume
-- exchange traded 13 exchange
+  - exchange traded contracts
-- chance option exercised value
+  - over the counter markets
+  - covered interest parity
+  - garman kohlhagen formula
-- options swaps intrinsic time
+  - intrinsic time value
+  - counterparty risk
+  - margin requirements
-- distinguishing characteristics swap market
+  - mark to market
-- relationship determinants currency option
-- formula let consider dollar
-- versus forward contract hedging
-tags_extracted: '2025-12-18T01:33:48.160751'
+cssclasses: academia
 ---

 # CHAPTER 13

-## CURRENCY DERIVATIVES: FUTURES, OPTIONS AND)SWAPS
+## Currency Derivatives: Futures, Options and Swaps

 CHAPTER OUTLINE

 13.1 Introduction

-13.2 !e growth of derivative markets
+13.2 The growth of derivative markets
 13.3 Exchange-traded futures and options contracts 13.4 Currency futures and currency forwards
 13.5 Open interest and reversing trades
-13.6 !e use of currency futures for hedging purposes

-13.7
-!e symmetry of profit/losses on futures/forward positions 13.8 !e pricing of currency futures
+13.6 The use of currency futures for hedging purposes 13.7 The symmetry of profit/losses on futures/forward positions 13.8 The pricing of currency futures
 13.9 Currency options
-13.10 A currency option versus a forward contract for hedging 13.11 A currency option versus a forward for speculating 13.12 !e role of option contracts
+13.10 A currency option versus a forward contract for hedging 13.11 A currency option versus a forward for speculating 13.12 The role of option contracts

-13.13
-Differences between options and futures contracts 13.14 !e pricing of currency options
+13.13 Differences between options and futures contracts 13.14 The pricing of currency options
 13.15 Intrinsic value and time value

-13.16 !e distribution of the option premium between time and intrinsic value 13.17 !e Garman and Kohlhagen option-pricing formula 13.18 A numerical example of the Garman–Kohlhagen formula 13.19 Problems with the currency option-pricing formula 13.20 !e OTC market in options
+13.16 The distribution of the option premium between time and intrinsic value 13.17 The Garman and Kohlhagen option-pricing formula 13.18 A numerical example of the Garman-Kohlhagen formula 13.19 Problems with the currency option-pricing formula 13.20 The OTC market in options
-13.21 !e swaps market
+13.21 The swaps market
 13.22 Potential currency swap scenarios
 13.23 A currency swap agreement
 13.24 Distinguishing characteristics of the swap market from the forward and futures markets